 In 1885, a chapter of Christian Scientists was founded in Detroit.
 They met in a variety of locations until 1917 when the magnificent classical building that you see was completed.
 Apparently, many Christian Science congregations preferred a classical Romanesque style building rather than the Gothic style that was popular, at that time, with many Catholic and Protestant congregations.
 You will notice the impressive array of eight imposing columns facing Hancock, the attractive stairs and doorways.
-The auditorium was designed to seat 1,500.
+The auditorium was designed to seat 1,500 of the faithful.

 Architects: Field, Hinchman and Smith